Mackeul/k8s-cluster/README.md

 # Monitoring

 ## Prometheus + Grafana
 Installed as a stack for metrics, dashboards and alerts.
 Prometheus takes care of scraping and storing metrics, while Grafana visualizes them via Dashboards.
-Alermanager can route notifications to external systems like email or Slack.  https://github.com/prometheus-community/helm-charts/releases/tag/kube-prometheus-stack-82.15.1
+Alertmanager can route notifications to external systems like email or Slack.  https://github.com/prometheus-community/helm-charts/releases/tag/kube-prometheus-stack-82.15.1